jzpero/mdnotes/docs/General Concepts/Delirium.md

 - perceptual disturbances
 - altered sleep-wake cycle
 - emotional lability

+### Head CT
+Really only indicated with:

+-  focal neuro finding which is persistent despite reversal of immediate physiologic derangement;
+-  recent head trauma
+-  decreased LOC with no other obvious cause

 ## Treatment

-1. Rule out alternatives such as depression, dementia.
+1. **Rule out alternatives** such as depression, dementia.
-2. Treat reversible causes
+2.  **Treat reversible causes**
-3. Supportive measures
+3.  **Supportive measures**
-    1.  sitter
-    2.  family
+    1.  sitter, family
     3.  sensory optimization
-    4.  mobility
+    4.  mobility (i.e. remove physical restraints if possible)
     5.  hydration
     6.  self-care
+    7.  **address fall risk**
 4.  **Antipsychotics** are indicated if they're a physical threat to themselves or other, interfering with necessary medical treatment to resolve the underlying cause, or with extreme patient emotional distress.
 It doesn't improve outcomes but can convert hyperactive to hypoactive delirium.
 Start LOW and go SLOW.
+Benefit must outweigh the significant risks (below).
-    1. Haloperidol 0.25-0.5 mg PO/IV/SC/IM BID
+    1. Haloperidol 0.25-0.5 mg PO/IV/SC/IM BID -- try to avoid IV due to arrhythmia risk
     2. Risperidone 0.25-0.5 mg PO BID
     3. Olanzapine 2.5-5.0 mg PO daily
     4. Quetiapine 6.25-25 mg PO BID/TID
 5.  **Benzos** have a limited role; they are reserved for sedative drug/ETOH eithdrawal and when antipsychotics are contraindicated.
 They can worsen confusion and sedation.
 Less effective overall.
 Dangerous in elderly.

-With antipsychotics, keep in mind the risks of EPS/Parkinsonism, stroke, dysrhythmias like TdP/SCD, pneumonia, falls, incontinence, NMS.
+With antipsychotics, keep in mind the risks of **EPS/Parkinsonism**, stroke, dysrhythmias like **QT prolongation/TdP**/SCD, pneumonia, falls, incontinence, NMS.